And thank you to all those reading and talking about Ben and Allegra:

 When the Americans arrived in 1898, sport became a critical part of their “benevolent assimilation” plans.
 Yet, while the sanctimonious Yankees did try to eliminate cockfighting (unsuccessfully), they appreciated—or, at least, tolerated—sipa.
 True, one American called it “a very light form of sport” that was only “suited to an anemic people” and could not compete with “the more stirring games of modern basketball and baseball.”
 (See post #14 on racism.)
 However, another American described sipa as “a form of civilized football.”
 He explained that it “consists of really kicking the wicker ball, rather than the heads, ribs, etc., of fellow players in the game, as is customary in more boastful centers of civilization.”

 One constabulary officer pointed out that since Moros used to have slaves to do ordinary work, they spent most of their latent energy on war or sipa.
 The officer was especially impressed at “the seeming ease with which a man’s foot appeared to reach behind and to the level of the opposite shoulder blade.”
 Sipa was even described in the souvenir brochure to the Philippine exhibit at the Louisiana Purchase Exposition (St. Louis World’s Fair) in 1904.
-The Americans allowed prisoners to play the game in penal colonies—along with basketball, volleyball, and other redeeming pursuits.
+The Americans allowed prisoners to play the game in penal colonies—along with basketball, volleyball, baseball, and other redeeming pursuits.

 Since the earliest time of sipa in the Philippines, there were many regional variations, both in gameplay and in kicking object.
 There is the community game, where a circle of people keep the object in the air.
 Or there is the challenge type, where you try to make the most kicks in a row (Allegra’s choice).
 Or the distance game, where you try to kick it the farthest.